edugonzaloalmorox/mdneuzerling.com/content/post/2020-07-26-machine-learning-pipelines-with-tidymodels-and-targets/index.md

 Workflows
 ---------

 A `workflow` combines a preprocessing recipe and a model specification.
-Once I've introduced the recipe, all of the preprocessing will be handled for me.
+By creating a workflow, all of the preprocessing will be handled for me when fitting the model and when generating new predictions.

 <div class="highlight">